How to Buy Property in France

-In France a notaire is used for purchasing the property instead of an agent.
-A notaire is a publicly appointed official who can often times be cheaper (cost is based on a fixed scale set by the French government.)
+In France, a 'notaire' is used for purchasing the property instead of an agent.
+A notaire is a publicly appointed official who can often be cheaper (cost is based on a fixed scale set by the French government.)

 If the seller insists you shouldn't use a notaire, you have reason to be suspicious.
-A notaire will help you with any legalese and is legal responsible in making sure you're aware of everything you're signing.
+A notaire will help you with any legalese and is legally responsible for making sure you're aware of everything you're signing.
 If you're unsure about a particular clause in the contract, ask!
 It's better to be safe than sorry!

 Signing the Contract